Find below the answers to your FAQs

-This will depend on the age of the house, the condition of the chimney and whether or not it has been clay or pumice lined previously.
-Simply Stoves work closely with a select few HETAS registered installers who through years of experience are capable of answering this question in a FREE on site survey carried out in your property at a time to suit you, please contact us directly if you would like to arrange this.
+This depends on the age of the house, the condition of the chimney and whether or not it has been clay or pumice lined previously.
+Simply Stoves work closely with a select few HETAS registered installers.
+Through years of experience our installers are capable of answering this question in a FREE on site survey carried out in your property at a time to suit you.
+Contact us directly to arrange a free survey.

 Yes!
-Simply Stoves offer the highest quality Twin Wall flues and components which enable a wood burning stove to be situated almost anywhere and in any building.
-Due to the complexity of twin wall flues and the associated components we offer a FREE on site survey by a HETAS registered engineer and can also supply CAD drawings showing exactly how you new flue system will look.
+Simply Stoves offer the highest quality Twin Wall flues and components which enable a wood burning stove to be installed in almost any building.
+Due to the complexity of twin wall flues and the associated components, we offer a FREE on site survey.
+This survey is carried out by a HETAS registered engineer.
+Furthermore, they can supply CAD drawings to present exactly how you new flue system will look.

 This really depends on personal choice, many customers like to have the option to burn both Smokeless fuel and logs and therefore choose a Multifuel burner, but if you intend to only ever burn logs on your chosen appliance then a pure Wood Burner may be the way forward for your needs.
 The main differences between a Wood Burning stove and a Multifuel stove is that the Multifuel versions come with a grate and Ashpan to aid in the burning of smokeless fuel, if you are still unsure of which stove option to go with Contact a member of our sales team who will be happy to help you based on your requirements.